japhero/ObsidianMain/Areas/school/Math/Finding and graphing critical numbers.md

 The base of a function $f(x)$ is the x position graph over point y while $f^\prime(x)$ is a function of the slope of $f(x)$ .

+> [!TODO]- CANDIATE FOR DELETION
+> need to redo notes #refactor  or integrate them into [[First and second derivative test]] these notes are writen badly and not in my prefrered style.

 ## Step by step

 ### Finding the Critical numbers